-There is a right of appeal and the terms of the notice are suspended until a decision is reached.
+There are limited rights of appeal against an enforcement notice and, if an appeal is made the terms of the notice are suspended until a decision is reached.

 Failure to comply with an enforcement notice within the time specified is an offence, and may lead to a fine of up to £20,000 in the Sheriff Court.
 Failure to comply may also result in the Council taking Direct Action to correct the breach (see other powers below).